Metapontum: Coinage

 The coins of Metapontum, as already observed, are very numerous; and many of the later ones of very beautiful workmanship.
 Those of more ancient date, like the early coins of Crotona and Sybaris, have an incuse fabric; that is to say that the relief design of the obverse is repeated intaglio on the reverse.
 Some have speculated that this feature was devised by Pythagoras.
 The die axes are always aligned.

+O: Bearded hd Leucippus w Corinthian helmet, sitting dog (Molossian hound?) behind.

+R: Head of wheat with leaf, bird, AMI rt.
+META lt.